Which off-white paint would you recommend for kitchen cupboards?

-And for a kitchen painter there is nothing quite so important as being able to use what they think is the best paint possible for each job.
+And for a kitchen painter there is nothing quite so important as being able to use what they consider the best paint possible for each job.

 So this is a really good question.